dfox/graybox-testing.org/tests/index.md

 }
 ```

-In this test, the test data is loaded first by calling the
+The test data is loaded first by calling the **loadTestData()**
-**loadTestData()** function with the name of the test data file, in this
+function with the name of the test data file, in this case,
-case **notes.json**.
-The plugin takes care of calling the backend and
+**notes.json**.
+The plugin takes care of calling the backend and makes
-makes the data available to the test run via its callback.
+the data available to the test executed via its callback.
+Next comes

-Next comes the Nightwatch code which duplicates the steps in the
+the Nightwatch code which duplicates the steps in the
 specification.
 You can see how the test data is referenced in the
 test.

 #### Write Backend Test

-Near the end of the Nightwatch test, the backend test is called by
+Near the end of the Nightwatch test, the backend test is executed by
-calling the **assert.remote()** function with the test group and name the
+calling the **assert.remote()** function with the test group and name
-developers agreed to before.
-This makes an HTTP call to the backend
+the developers agreed to before.
+This makes an HTTP call to the
-which runs the test and reports its results to the plugin.
-The java
+backend which runs the test and reports its results to the plugin.
+The
-test looks like this:
+java test looks like this:

 ```java
 @Test